Closeup of chickens eating and eggs

 Animal nutrition, immunity & health

-From studying disease effects at the molecular level to testing the best feeding protocols for livestock, this research team investigates solutions to nutrition and health questions in food animals.
-Team members include experts in fisheries, aquaculture, poultry, agricultural economics, rural sociology, animal science and food systems.
 They are conducting research in such areas as refinement of nutritional requirements, development of improved feeds and the links between nutritional deficiencies and disease susceptibility in animals.
-Allen Davis, Alumni Professor, fish nutritionist and team leader, studies amino acid requirements in catfish and how diet influences production and costs.
+For example, Allen Davis, Alumni Professor and fish nutritionist studies amino acid requirements in catfish and how diet influences production and costs.
 Some of Davis’s work also focuses on feed management methods that can help farmers directly.

 “We’re looking at changing the practices that they currently use to more modern practices and technologies and then quantifying improvements if they make the investment,” said Davis.